wenny-chang/calendar-date-picker/README.md

 ```

 ### UI Customization

-The components can be customized using Material-UI's theming capabilities.
+Customize using Material-UI's theming capabilities.
 Adjust the theme in `App.jsx` to change colors, typography, and more.